/ West Whiteland Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a lasting condition, you may be able to receive further compensation under Pennsylvania law.
-These payments are intended to make up for the permanent consequences of your injury on your capacity to earn a living.
+If your workplace injury causes a permanent disability, you may be entitled to further compensation under Pennsylvania law.
+These entitlements are meant to compensate for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: